 Get a gym membership in Andover.
 Eat better and stick to a nutrition plan.
-Go to a different workout class.
+Try a different workout class.
 Reach your optimal weight.

 We’ve all gone through it.
 It’s a new start, and we make personal resolutions.
 Then we quit in a month.
 Why does this take place?